Monochromatization of $e^+e^-$ colliders with a large crossing angle: New method of monochromatization for colliders with a large crossing angle

-The new generation of circular \epem colliders (DA$\Phi$NE\cite{crab}, SuperKEKB\cite{SuperKEK}, $c$-$\tau$\cite{c-tau}, FCC-ee\cite{FCC}, CEPC\cite{CEPC}) rely on the so-called ``crab-waist'' collision scheme~\cite{crab,SuperB}, where the beams collide at an angle $\thetac \gg \sigma_x/\sigma_z$.
-When the luminosity is limited by the tune shift, characterized by the beam-beam strength parameter $\xi_y$, the crab-waist collision scheme allows much higher luminosities to be reached compared to head-on collisions.
-For the same beam currents, the maximum luminosity for head-on collisions $\lum\propto 1/\sigma_z$, where $\sigma_z$ is the bunch length, while for collisions at an angle $\lum\propto 1/\beta_y$, where the vertical beta function $\beta_y \sim \sigma_x/\thetac$ can be $\sim 20\text{--}30$ times smaller than $\sigma_z$; as a result, the luminosity can be higher by the same factor.
-In existing designs, the crossing angle \thetac varies between $30\mrad$ (FCC-ee) and $83\mrad$ (SuperKEKB).
+The new generation of circular \epem colliders (DA$\Phi$NE\cite{crab}, SuperKEKB\cite{SuperKEK}, $c$-$\tau$\cite{c-tau,tau-c}, FCC-ee\cite{FCC}, CEPC\cite{CEPC}) rely on the so-called ``crab-waist'' collision scheme~\cite{crab,SuperB}, where the beams collide at an angle $\thetac \gg \sigma_x/\sigma_z$.The maximum luminosity for head-on collisions $\lum\propto 1/\sigma_z$, where $\sigma_z$ is the bunch length, while for collisions at an angle $\lum\propto 1/\beta_y$, where the vertical beta function $\beta_y \sim \sigma_x/\thetac$ can be $\sim 20\text{--}30$ times smaller than $\sigma_z$; as a result, the luminosity can be higher by the same factor.
+In existing designs, the crossing angle \thetac varies between $30\mrad$ (FCC-ee) and $83\mrad$ (SuperKEKB), it is considered to be $60\mrad$ for $c-\tau$ factories.
 In what follows, we propose and explore significant modifications to this collision scheme aimed at achieving monochromatization.

-First, let us consider the mass resolution in the unmodified collision scheme with a crossing angle, Fig~\ref{col-a}.